 Multivitamins That May Cause Acne

-While these are common ingredients in most multivitamin and are generally considered safe, anything in excess might trigger acne.
+While these are common ingredients in most multivitamins and are generally considered safe, anything in excess might trigger acne.

 Vitamin B12

-Another study found that Vitamin B12 altered a skin gene expression and made it more likely to break out in inflammation.
-(2)
+A study from the National Library of Medicine found that Vitamin B12 altered a skin gene expression, making it more likely to break out in inflammation [2].

 Biotin